 Our senior management team has extensive entrepreneurial, financial, marketing and telecommunications expertise.
 The diverse experience and stability of our senior management team has contributed significantly to our initial success and rapid growth.
-In addition, we have benefited from working currently and in the past with strong local partners and experienced multinational investors such as Citigroup.
-Among the investors and directors of the Company are entrepreneurs with great financial, operational and managerial experience in large Mexican corporates, such as Tomás Milmo Santos, Thomas Milmo Zambrano, Lorenzo Zambrano Treviño and senior executives from Cemex.
+In addition, we have benefited from working currently and in the past with strong local partners and experienced multinational investors.
+Among the investors and directors of the Company are entrepreneurs with great financial, operational and managerial experience in large Mexican corporates, such as Tomás Milmo Santos, Thomas Milmo Zambrano and senior executives from Cemex.